Qiaoqiao23333/VRwhoVR/README.md

-# Salzburg Card - React Project
+# Salzburg Card - Salzburg tourism hackathon

 A web application for Salzburg Card, displaying a map and list of attractions in Salzburg.